grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 ![](assets/save-operation.png)

-[!NOTE]
+**Figure: Save operation and specify segment name**

+>[!NOTE]
+>
-Best practice is to name your operation both based on the action you are going to take in combination with  the segment you are going to act on.
+>It is advised to name your operation based on the action you are taking in combination with the segment you will act on.

 In future you can select this saved segment when defining a segment for your analysis on the main reports page.
 Moreover, the saved segment is also listed when you create an operation the next time.

 ![](assets/saved-segment-operations-page.png)
+*Figure: Saved segments in segment selector on Create new operations page*

 >[!IMPORTANT]
 >